muzfr/nuker/README.md

 ---

 # 👑 Credits
-Made by @85pw on discord
+Made by @imneverenough on discord